mailchimp/MailChimp.tmbundle/readme.md

 Preview the HTML version of your MailChimp Campaign Archive
 ####Preview Text Campaign (from MailChimp)
 Preview the Text-Only version of your MailChimp Campaign Archive
+####Insert List Merge Tags
+Choose from available List Merge Tags to insert into the document. (* TAB)
-####Global Merge Tags
+####Insert Global Merge Tags
-Choose from available Merge Tags to insert into the document. (* TAB)
+Choose from available Global Merge Tags to insert into the document. (* TAB)
+####Merge Tag Cheat Sheet
+Open the Merge Tag Cheat Sheet KB article.
 ####Get Current Campaign Details
 Print Campaign details to a TextMate status window.

-Helpers
-===
-####Generate Text-Only from HTML
-Generate a text version of HTML document you are currently in.
-Opens the result in a new window.
+###Helpers
 ####CSS Inliner
 Runs the current document through MailChimp's CSS Inliner Tool and replaces the document with the results.
 This tool can be stepped.
 Write the styles you need, run the inliner and then repeat.
-####Merge Tag Cheat Sheet
-Open the Merge Tag Cheat Sheet KB article.
+####Generate Text-Only from HTML
+Generate a text version of HTML document you are currently in.
+Opens the result in a new window.
 ####Check MailChimp Connection
 Is Everything Chimpy?
+###Disconnect from MailChimp
+Destroys the API Key information.
+Use this for security purposes or to connect to different accounts to upload the same Template.

 ##IMPORTANT
 **This bundle makes calls to the MailChimp API and will not protect you from yourself.
 Make sure to use some form of version control or work on copies.**